Working at Writers Theatre: Our Code of Conduct

 - Providing its harassment and workplace conduct policies, including the names and contact information for the staff members responsible for receiving complaints of violations of these policies, to all artists on the first day of rehearsal for each production and posting these documents in public locations for future reference.

 - Continuing to conduct annual training on harassment and workplace conduct.
-Our most recent session was held in January 2018 and was led by outside legal counsel and included staff and artists.
+Our most recent session was held on January 25, 2019 and was led by outside legal counsel and included staff and artists.

 - Engaging WT’s department head staff members in leadership and management training to strengthen our skills as leaders, managers and colleagues of WT.

 To read our Code of Conduct, please click here.